Program in Writing and Rhetoric Student Policies

 Reaching Out

 If you have any concerns about a course or instructor in the Program in Writing and Rhetoric please see the instructor about these concerns as soon as possible.
 If you are not comfortable talking with the instructor or not satisfied with the response that you receive, you may contact the PWR Director.
 Please see the PWR People Page for current staff offices, phone numbers, and email addresses.
-If, after speaking with the PWR Director you are still not satisfied with the response you receive, you may contact Anis Bawarshi, English Department Chair, in Padelford A-101, at (206) 543-2690.
+If, after speaking with the PWR Director you are still not satisfied with the response you receive, you may contact Habiba Ibrahim, English Department Chair, in Padelford A-101, at (206) 543-2690.

 Share